 This will allow you to choose a suit that fits your events and swimming style, ultimately ensuring your suit is optimized for whichever events you specialize in swimming.

 With that said, let’s look at some of the cons of this suit.
-My first complaint would be that as of now the Sonic GX IV doesn’t include a carry pouch for your suit.
-This could be an issue if you don’t have one laying around since your suit could get damaged at meets if you’re not careful.
+My first complaint would be that, as of now, the Sonic GX V doesn’t include a carry pouch for your suit.
+This could be an issue if you don’t have one lying around since your suit could get damaged at meets if you’re not careful.

 The second con is going to be that the seams on the suit definitely lack some durability, especially near the groin area.
 With that said, the fabric durability is great and it will retain its compression and water-resistance capabilities longer than most other suits.